Your membership has expired

 A Yorkshire Terrier stretching while standing next to a robot vacuum that's on a living room floor.
 Photo: Getty Images

-If you want a cleaner home, a good vacuum is the key to achieving your goals—and you don’t have to break the bank to get one that excels.
-With Presidents Day this weekend, there are plenty of offers on many types of vacuums, whether you prefer canistershandhelds, sticksrobots, or uprights.
-You can even find deals on other floor-care products, including combo vac-mops, carpet cleaners, and steam mops.
+The weather is warming up, and for many of us, it’s a call to start thinking about spring cleaning.
+A good vacuum is the key to achieving your goals—and you don’t have to break the bank to get one that excels.
+Though there are no major sales right now, there are plenty of offers on many types of vacuums, whether you prefer canistershandhelds, sticksrobots, or uprights.
+You can even find deals on other floor-care products, including combo vac-mops, and carpet cleaners.

 When highlighting vacuum sales, we consider factors that include the model’s performance in our tests, its brand’s predicted reliability and owner satisfaction, the features it offers, and the size of the discount vs. the typical cost of the product.
 If you’re not sure which vacuum is right for you, check out our vacuum buying guide or our full vacuum ratings, which show you how more than 200 models performed in our tests.